 Thank you for the e-petition on internet advertising technologies and customer privacy.

 As your petition states, some Internet Service Providers (ISPs) have been looking at the use of Phorm’s Webwise and Open Internet Exchange (OIX) products.
 However, the only use of the technology so far has been the trials conducted by BT.

 Advertisers and ISPs need to ensure that they comply with all relevant data protection and privacy laws.
-It is also important that consumers’ privacy is protected and that they are given sufficient information and opportunity to make a clear and informed
+It is also important that consumers’ privacy is protected and that they are given sufficient information and opportunity to make a clear and

-decision whether to participate in services such as Phorm.
+informed decision whether to participate in services such as Phorm.

 The Government is committed to ensuring that people’s privacy is fully protected.
 Legislation is in place for this purpose and is enforced by the Information Commissioner’s Office (ICO).
-ICO looked at this technology, to ensure that any use of Phorm or
+ICO looked at this technology, to ensure that any use of

-[pdf] on its website
+view on Phorm [pdf] on its website